MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-manage-sales.md

 Good sales and marketing practices are all about how to make the best decisions at the right time.
 Marketing functionality in [!INCLUDE[prod_short](includes/prod_short.md)] provides a precise and timely overview of your contact information so you can serve your prospective customers more efficiently and increase customer satisfaction.
 Learn more at [Relationship Management](marketing-relationship-management.md).

 If you use Microsoft Dynamics 365 Sales for customer engagement, you can enjoy seamless integration in the lead-to-cash process by using Business Central for backend activities such as processing orders, managing inventory, and doing your finances.
-Leaern more at [Use Dynamics 365 Sales from Business Central](marketing-integrate-dynamicscrm.md).
+Learn more at [Use Dynamics 365 Sales from Business Central](marketing-integrate-dynamicscrm.md).

 In business environments where the customer must pay before products are delivered, such as in retail, you must wait for the receipt of payment before you deliver the products.
 In most cases, you process incoming payments some weeks after delivery by applying the payments to their related posted, unpaid sales invoices.
 Learn more at [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).